valerieniloinsigh31/footnote-app/README.md

 Kanban board:
 ![alt text](./static/media/kanban_board.png)

-<b>Prioritisation:</b>
+## Prioritisation:

 As suggested in the tutorials, I applied MOSCOW prioritisation:
-Must Have
-Should Have
-Could have
-Won't Have
+Must Have (Ability to post an idea or footnote, separate writer profile page, log in and out and registration functionality.
+Abilty to edit and delete own comments)
+Should Have (Medley button that is inkeeping with the out of context inspiration the app promotes.
+The writerprofile links to the relevant writers (Marina Carr, John Grisham, Samuel Beckett))
+Could have (Ability to like footnotes.
+Ability to delete and edit ideas) Won't Have (Ability to delete footnotes from the footnote log on the writer profile-to be implemented in future iterations)

 No more than 60% of the user stories should be classified as 'must haves'

 The colored labelling available on the kanban board, allows for quick and easy to understand presentation of the MOSCOW presentation:

+Green: Must Have
+Yellow: Should Have
+Orange: Could Have
+Red: Won't Have

 Labels on the kanban board:

 ![alt text](./static/media/)

 <b>Must have:</b>
-CRUD functionality-administrator interface mainly
-Can create also via footnotes as a user
+Can create an original idea
-Can create account with registration
+Can create an original footnote

--Admin interface
--Account registration
+Can edit own footnote
+Can delete own footnote
+Can register of the app
+Can log in/out
--Different views via navigation bar
+Can visit different pages via navigation bar
--Users ability to submit footnotes for approval
+Can like an idea posted

-<b>Should have</b>
+<b>Should Have</b>
--Counters to display number of ticks on an idea -Counter to show how many footnotes left on an idea
+-Counters to display number of ticks on an idea -Counter to show how many footnotes left on an idea -Medley button that is inkeeping with the out of context inspiration the app promotes.
+- The writerprofile links to the relevant writers (Marina Carr, John Grisham, Samuel Beckett) -Links to socials in the footer

-<b>Could have</b>
+<b>Could Have</b>
--have mentioned future features
--Ability to like footnotes left
+-Ability to like footnotes.
+-Ability to delete and edit ideas

 <b> Won’t Have </b>
+-Ability to delete footnotes from the footnote log on the writer profile tab -Ability to rate footnotes on writer profile tab
+-Only footnotes that relate to ideas the logged in user posted pulls into their footnote log

  ## Existing Features
--Landing page
+## Landing page
 Create an idea button
 See three ideas, enter to find out more
 Navigate to next/previous page